vijaybalebail/ORDS-python-flask/ORDS/backend.md

 1. Enable Schema

-we enable ADMIN schema and assign the base path of hr.This is a schema alias used in the web service URLs which lets ORDS know it's dealing with objects in the admin user schema.
+we enable ADMIN schema and assign the base path of admin.
+This is a schema alias used in the web service URLs which lets ORDS know it's dealing with objects in the admin user schema.
 ```
 <copy>
 BEGIN
 	 ORDS.ENABLE_SCHEMA(p_enabled => TRUE,
 											p_schema => 'ADMIN',
 											p_url_mapping_type => 'BASE_PATH',
-											p_url_mapping_pattern => 'hr',
+											p_url_mapping_pattern => 'admin',
 											p_auto_rest_auth => FALSE);
 	 COMMIT;
 END;